Castelvill/SandstormBox/docs/Instructions.md

 - [module_type] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
 - [module_id] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
 - [attribute] (string) - if provided, aggregate this this attribute from selected entities;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## find_by_id_2

 **Syntax**

-find_by_id_2 input id [output]
+find_by_id_2 *input* *id* [output]

 **Description**

-    Return an entity with id equal to the one provided in the second context.
+    Return an entity with an id equal to the one provided in the second context.

 **Parameters**

-- input (string) - id of the context with a vector of entities,
+- input (context) - id of the context with a vector of entities,
-- id (string) - id of the context with an id string.
+- id (context) - id of the context with an id string.

 ## let